KxSystems/docs/docs/kb/compression/compressionratio.md

 `zstd` performs nearly twice as well as `lz4` and `snappy` but is only marginally better than `gzip`.

 The following tables provide a column-level breakdown.
 The columns are ordered by [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) in decreasing order.
 Low-entropy columns are typically well compressable so the top of the table likely contributes the most to the final disk space usage.
+The background coloring is gradient based on the cell value, so for example dark red cells indicate poor compression ratios.

 <style type="text/css">
 .kx-perf-compact table:not([class]) th {